marcosschroh/yoyo-database-migrations/README.md

 Yoyo database migrations
 ========================

+This project has been clone from [ollyc/yoyo](https://bitbucket.org/ollyc/yoyo).
+Thanks Ollyc!!

 Yoyo is a database schema migration tool.
 You write database migrations as Python scripts containing raw SQL statements or Python functions.